 I have good news and bad news.
 The good news is that finding these suppliers is pretty easy.
 The bad news is that getting them to sell to you is not always easy.

-Some of these suppliers are simply online marketplaces that have listings from thousands of different wholesalers, whilst others are simply business directories.
+Some of these suppliers are simply online marketplaces that have listings from thousands of different wholesalers, while others are simply business directories.
 Both options are great to start finding cheap wholesale products for resale.

 Here's 5 ways to find wholesale products, in no particular order:

-Whilst Alibaba has certain verification and guarantee processes in place, be sure to proceed with caution and order samples from wholesalers and manufacturers prior to placing large orders.
+While Alibaba has certain verification and guarantee processes in place, be sure to proceed with caution and order samples from wholesalers and manufacturers prior to placing large orders.

-Based out of a 250,000 square ft warehouse in Los Angeles, Kole Imports has a long-standing history in wholesale products spanning back to the mid 1980s.
+Based out of a 250,000 square foot warehouse in Los Angeles, Kole Imports has a long-standing history in wholesale products spanning back to the mid 1980s.
 Their website has thousands of products you can simply add to cart and purchase without too much hassle.

 Wholesale Central is a huge B2B directory with thousands of USA based wholesalers.
 They have a verification process in place for more peace of mind, and retailers can navigate directly to individual wholesaler websites.